-Measurement of airspeed, Pitot tube, its functioning, TAS, EAS, Ground speed, Knots and KMPH, Effects of compressibility on Lift and drag, Introduction to Euler's eqn, Aerodynamics of cricket and golf ball, automobiles, drag reduction techniques, High lift devices.
-High speed aerodynamics, trans-sonic and supersonic airflows and their characteristics.
+Measurement of airspeed, Pitot tube, its functioning, TAS, EAS, Effects of compressibility on Lift and drag, Introduction to Euler's eqn, High lift devices.
+Introduction to high speed aerodynamics, trans-sonic and supersonic airflows and their characteristics.

-- (i) Introduction to Flight, 6th edition.
-By John D Anderson - (ii) Aerodynamics for Engineering Students.
-By Houghton and brock - (iii) Flight without Formulae, 5th edition.
-By AC Kermode - (iv) Introduction to Aircraft Aerodynamics, By Cranfield College of Aeronautics - (v) Handbook of Aeronautics.
-By Royal Aeronautical Society - (vi) Principles of Flight.
+(i) Introduction to Flight, 6th edition.
+By John D Anderson

+(ii) Aerodynamics for Engineering Students.
+By Houghton and brock

+(iii) Flight without Formulae, 5th edition.
+By AC Kermode

+(iv) Introduction to Aircraft Aerodynamics, By Cranfield College of Aeronautics

+(v) Handbook of Aeronautics.
+By Royal Aeronautical Society

+- (vi) Principles of Flight.
 By Bert A Shield - (vii) Manual of Flying (AP 129).
 By Air Ministry UK - (viii) Aerodynamics for Naval Aviators.
-By H H Hurt, Jr. University of Southern California - (iX) Principle of Flight.
+By H H Hurt, Jr. University of Southern California - ${\rm (iX)}$ Principle of Flight.
 By Nordian, DGCA Recommended